-and instead of carefully putting things away I would stack things in the cabinet just to get it out of the way.
-Please tell me I’m not the only one that does this…
+The worse part about it is that instead of carefully putting things away, I would stack things in the cabinet just to get it out of sight.

 Way back in January 2014, I organized this space and it stayed like this for a while.